 This is much safer and more responsible than trying to take the law into your own hands.

-If criminals are determined to steal from you, they’ll find a way to (try to) do it.
-But you can set up you business to discourage would-be thieves, in the way you design the layout and equip your physical space.
+If criminals are determined to steal from you, they’ll find a way to do it, or at least try to.
+But you can set up your business to discourage would-be thieves.
+The way you design the layout of your business and equip your physical space can act as a form of robbery prevention in itself.
 According to the LAPD, they include:

 “With security, an ounce of prevention is better than a pound of cure,” says Henry, and despite the clichéd nature of that advice, we’re inclined to agree.
 If robbery is a crime of opportunity, eliminate the opportunity, and your business, your customers, and your peace of mind will be better off for it.